 - potato – la papa ( lah PAH-pah), la patata (lah pah-TAH-tah) – Spain

 - radish – el rábano (ehl RAH-bah-noh)

 Please note that the names of some vegetables may vary depending on the area.
 The easiest way to learn the correct local word is to just ask.

 A couple dozen new words will be just enough for today.
-I'll make flashcards for popular fruits next week, I promise.
+We'll make flashcards for popular fruits next week, we promise.